 - Inside the document, go to "Insert" and then "Object".
 When you get to the object dialogue box, click the tab "Create from file" and then "Browse".

 - Check the PDF file you want to insert and then tap "Insert".
 Your PDF will be opened in Word successfully.
 In case you have selected the display icon, your PDF file will appear as an icon.
 On the other hand, if you leave it blank, the first page of your PDF file will be displayed.
 Now you are done.

-Disadvantages of opening PDF in Word without converting
+Disadvantages of attaching PDF in Word as an attachment

 Although the process makes your work easier, there are some disadvantages involved in the process.